 What's the Origin of Haze Yourself?

-The phrase "Haze Yourself" started in the Marine Corps when my sergeant yelled it at us for screwing up or half-ass'ing workouts.
-I despised it then, but after getting out, I let myself go and packed on weight.
+The phrase "Haze Yourself" was repeated to me in the Marine Corps when my sergeant (shoutout to Sgt.Whittaker) yelling it at us for screwing up or half-ass'ing morning PT workouts.
+I despised it then, but after getting out, I became complacent let myself go and packed on weight.
 For two years, I drowned out that inner voice—until I saw myself in the mirror post-shower, and it hit me hard.
-Now, four years after leaving the Marines, I’m in the best shape of my life.
+Now, four years after leaving the Marines, I’m in the best shape of my life (Not by coincidence).
 I didn’t just reclaim my military fitness; I surpassed it.
 You can always push further.
+YOU JUST NEED TO DECIDE

 Leave a comment